 Department of Justice accuses Google of monopolizing advertising technology

-The Department of Justice and eights states sued Google on Tuesday, claiming the internet giant has an illegal monopoly over online advertising.
+The Department of Justice and eight states sued Google on Tuesday, claiming the internet giant has an illegal monopoly over online advertising.

 It's the fifth federal antitrust suit against the Alphabet-owned company since 2020, when the DOJ sued it over what the government claims is a monopoly in search.